 Earlier in his career, Andrew held senior cyber leadership roles at Visa and Microsoft.
 At Visa, he developed and led the company’s cybersecurity organization, including managing a complete overhaul of existing processes, technologies, and talent strategies.
 At Microsoft, he designed and developed a suite of advanced cyber offerings for national security, energy, financial, and telecommunications clients.

-A well-known cyber expert both in the U.S. and internationally, Andrew was appointed in 2014 by then-Virginia Governor Terry McAuliffe to serve on the bipartisan Virginia Cybersecurity Commission to expand the state’s economic footprint in cyber technology and protect critical infrastructure from cyber threats.
+Andrew was appointed in 2014 by then-Virginia Governor Terry McAuliffe to serve on the bipartisan Virginia Cybersecurity Commission to expand the state’s economic footprint in cyber technology and protect critical infrastructure from cyber threats.
 He was also the chair of the state’s Cyber Education and Workforce Development subcommittee.
 As a member of the Bank of England’s Cyber Resilience Board in 2018, Andrew provided leadership and direction for the UK’s policies and standards in technology resilience.
 He currently serves as a board member for Halo Privacy.

 Andrew has a bachelor’s degree in economics from Virginia Polytechnic Institute and State University.